HERE ARE A FEW OF THE MOST COMMON FAQ’S ABOUT BUSINESS LAW IN OHIO

 14. I NEED A BUYER-SELLER AGREEMENT IN OH?

 A buy-sell arrangement should be considered by any company with over one shareholder or owner.
 If the owner or a person dies, divorces become disabled, or has been eliminated from occupation, about what to do, the company has to be prepared.
 A buy-sell agreement minimize and will offer a plan of activity.
 A buy-sell arrangement can include provisions to assist.

 15. DOES AN ATTORNEY NEED TO PREPARE MY CONTRACTS?

 You don’t technically require a lawyer.
-Using form contracts or even trying to craft your contracts if you neglect to tailor the contract into the needs of your business, might have consequences.
-A skilled lawyer will have the ability to assist you draft contracts which help protect you.
+Using form contracts or even trying to craft your contracts if you neglect to tailor the contract to the needs of your business, might have consequences.
+A skilled lawyer will have the ability to assist you draft contracts that help protect you.
 Attorney fees may be pricey, but it is more costly to be prosecuted.

 16. WHAT’S AN EMPLOYEE AND THE DIFFERENCE BETWEEN AN INDEPENDENT CONTRACTOR?

 This is a question that comes up if a company could be found responsible.
 If the worker of the business commits an action, A company might be found liable for a tort claim.
 A company will not be responsible for an act.
 Normally, the difference between an employee and an independent contractor is a worker is hired to give work and can be subject to the employer’s control.
 An independent contractor is a person who isn’t subject to the identical amount of management as a worker and contracts to supply a business with work in line with the contract.
 If you’d like to learn more about what classifies an employee versus an independent contractor, then this graph could be valuable to you.

 17. WHAT HAPPENS TO MY BUSINESS AFTER I DIE?